emilioxavier/MSUthemes/README.md

 ![](tools/README-msu-example2-1.png)<!-- -->

-### Using Big Ten Colors for Multi-Institutional Comparisons
+### Using Big Ten Colours for Multi-Institutional Comparisons

-The {MSUthemes} package provides three methods for using Big Ten institutional colors:
+The MSUthemes package provides three methods for using Big Ten institutional colours:

 **Method 1: Named vectors for specific institutions (recommended)**

-This ensures exact color matching regardless of data order:
+This ensures exact colour matching regardless of data order:

 ``` r
 # Get 2023 data for all Big Ten institutions